 Saddle Setback Formula

-The following formula is used to calculate the saddle setback.
+The following (idealized) geometry formula is used to estimate saddle setback from saddle height and seat tube angle.

 Variables: